HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

 -   **User Goal:** To monitor the status of all critical background jobs (imports, cancellations, report generation), diagnose failures, and have the ability to gracefully cancel a running job or manually intervene if a job becomes stuck.
 -   **Entry Points:** The Admin clicks on a newly named "Job Monitor" link in the main sidebar navigation.
 -   **Success Criteria:** An Admin can view the real-time status and progress of a background job.
-If a job fails, the Admin can immediately download an error report.
+If a job fails, the Admin can immediately view diagnostic logs and download a detailed error report.
 If a job is taking too long, the Admin can request cancellation and see the system respond to the request.

 **Flow Diagram:**